 Signed by the Steelers in March of 2013.

-Gay recorded three tackles (two solo) and an interception for a touchdown against the Titans on Monday night.
+Gay totaled eight tackles (all solo) and an interception for a touchdown against the Falcons on Sunday.

 To instantly reveal our fantasy analysis of every player – including William Gay – simply subscribe now.

 |Tackles||Defensive Stats||Fumbles||Kick Ret||Punt Ret|